 - Put the granulated sugar and water in a small saucepan.
-Stir using a wooden spoon to dissolve the sugar in the water.
-Over a low-medium heat, then leave the caramel to form without stirring.
+Shake the pan first to half dissolve the sugar in the water.
+Then, over a medium-high heat, leave the caramel to form without stirring.
 This should take about 10 minutes (don't multitask and leave the pan - keep your eye on it).
 It should start to smell like caramel when light brown.
 Swirl it around a bit and wait until the caramel is medium to dark brown (too light and it will just be too sweet; too dark, it will be bitter).

-- Pour the caramel into 5 ramekin dishes (or one big one), ensuring that it coats completely the base.
+- Pour the amber caramel into 5-6 ramekin dishes (or one big dish), ensuring that it coats completely the base.
 Set aside to cool so that the caramel sets and immediately put the saucepan in the sink and soak in water, making it easier to clean later.

 Make the custard cream:

 - Preheat the oven to 170°C/340°F/150°C fan/Gas 3.
 Split the vanilla pod down the middle if using.
 Pour the milk into a medium saucepan, adding the vanilla (or other infusions if using) and just allow the milk to heat to simmering point (not boiling).
-Take off the heat and remove the vanilla pod (scraping out the seeds and adding to the hot milk).
+Cover and take off the heat to cool slightly and remove the vanilla pod (scraping out the seeds and adding to the milk).

-- Bake for about 40 minutes or until set (they're not cooked properly if there's a dip in the middle).
-Remove from the oven carefully, and gradually remove the ramekins onto a cooling rack.
-When cool, transfer to the fridge and chill for at least 2 hours - or overnight.
+- Bake for about 40 minutes or until set (they're not cooked properly if there's a dip in the middle.
+A knife inserted should come out clean).
+Remove from the oven carefully, and after 10 minutes, gradually remove the ramekins onto a cooling rack.
+When cool, transfer to the fridge and chill for at least 2 hours - ideally overnight.